Life Cycle of a Bee Worksheet (8 free printables)

 - brass fasteners

-The first worksheet is a planning sheet where the children have to find out about the honey bee.
+The first printout is a planning sheet where the children have to find out about the honey bee.
 What their appearance is, their habitat and diet, movement, and any interesting facts.

 - Honey bees never sleep.